Asymmetric Errors: Pdf errors

 An important point to note is that in all cases the nominal value shifts: this is the number shown as $\Delta$.
 If two asymmetric pdfs are convolved, then the median of the result is not the sum of the individual medians.
 A procedure for combining errors using asymmetric distributions must, to be consistent, include a shift in the central value.
-If practitioners are not prepared to make such an adjustment then they should perhaps reconsider the use of asymmetric errors and revert to the usual symmetric form, averaging their $\sp$ and $\sm$ values.
+If practitioners are not prepared to make such an adjustment, then they should perhaps reconsider the use of asymmetric errors and revert to the usual symmetric form, averaging their $\sp$ and $\sm$ values.
+The values of $\sp$ and $\sm$ in the table, and returned by the software, give, within the framework of the model concerned, the 68\% central region around the nominal point: when the $\Delta$ shift is applied the region boundaries should be adjusted accordingly.